Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that Rye has an above national average income.
-The median income is $42,732 while the average stands at $73,538.
-This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164 for the same period.
-Based on Wage Price Index growth of 8.25% from July 2023 to September 2025, current estimates would be approximately $46,257 (median) and $79,605 (average).
-Census data indicates that household, family, and personal incomes in Rye rank modestly, between the 22nd and 28th percentiles.
-Income distribution shows that the largest segment is 27.3% earning $1,500 - $2,999 weekly, with 2,579 residents falling into this category.
-This pattern is similar to the region where 32.8% occupy this income range.
-Housing affordability pressures are severe in Rye, with only 84.3% of income remaining after housing costs, ranking at the 23rd percentile.
-The area's SEIFA income ranking places it in the fifth decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that Rye suburb's median income is $42,732 and average income stands at $73,538.
+This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164 in the same period.
+Based on Wage Price Index growth rate of 8.25% from financial year ending June 2023 to September 2025, estimated current incomes would be approximately $46,257 (median) and $79,605 (average).
+Census data reveals that household, family, and personal incomes in Rye rank modestly, between the 22nd and 28th percentiles.
+Distribution data shows that the largest segment comprises 27.3% of residents earning $1,500 to $2,999 weekly (2,579 residents), reflecting similar patterns seen in the region where 32.8% occupy this range.
+Housing affordability pressures are severe, with only 84.3% of income remaining after housing costs, ranking at the 23rd percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income